Restrictions on the processor models

 - Not all CP14 debug registers are implemented on all processors.

-Breakpoint types supported directly by the model are:
+Breakpoint types that the model supports directly are:

 - Single address unconditional instruction breakpoints.